CHIA Overview Information

 - Other conditions.

-Chia seems to be safe when taken for up to 12 weeks.
+Chia is POSSIBLY SAFE when taken by mouth for up to 12 weeks and when applied to the skin for up to 8 weeks.
 Not enough is known about the safety of using it for a longer period of time.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of chia during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.